A guide to all steps required to unlock the Dark Iron Dwarfs in World of Warcraft: Dragonflight

 Footholds – Level 35+

 To begin the war campaign, you will want to have a level 35+ Alliance character.
 You can start the campaign at level 35, however, some of the later chapters are gated behind a level 50 requirement.
-Whether you want to get started on it while leveling or wait is up to you.
+Whether you want to get started on it while leveling or waiting is up to you.

 You can begin the campaign on the boat in Boralus Harbor at /way 70, 27.
 If you aren’t sure how to use coordinates and waypoints, check out the guide I wrote on the TomTom addon.